vamsi11126/Learnify/docs/Feature - 1 _ SUBJECT & TOPIC MANAGEMENT.md

 Learnify solves this by letting users

-1. Create subjects
+1. Create subjects.

-2. Auto-generate topics via AI or add manually
+2. Auto-generate topics via AI or add manually.

-3. Manage them from a central interface
+3. Manage them from a central interface.

-4. Connect them into a dependency graph
+4. Connect them into a dependency graph.

 This is the **input layer** for the entire learning engine.